 "We are excited to relaunch public applications for verification in 2021 through a new, self-serve application process that will be available on the Account Settings page on the web and in-app."

-Twitter has announced that the elusive 'blue tick' or 'blue badge' won't be the only sign for verified Twitter accounts.
+Twitter has announced that the elusive 'blue tick' or 'blue badge' won't be the only sign to get verified on Twitter.
 We can say that the new verified Twitter account types and Twitter labels are on the way.

 According to the official blog, six types of accounts might get verified;

 6. Activists, organizers, and other influential Individuals

 In this regard, some significant changes are recently added to these categories for the Twitter verification process.
 For instance,

 - Twitter broadens its sense of 'reference requirements.'
 So, they will be accepting stable Wikipedia articles about individuals to better align with the written sources likes encyclopedias to define notability and content quality.

 - Twitter updated its "News" category also to recognize journalists in a broader sense.